SurajRamteke39/Healthcare-Dashboard/README.md

 ## **🚀 Getting Started**

 This project is designed for viewing and exploring insights through an interactive Power BI dashboard.
-No setup or installation is required.

 To get started:
 Click the link below to open the dashboard in your browser.